followmyutopia/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/PivotGridDataSource.md

 [note] If you create a **PivotGridDataSource** instance outside the widget (as shown above), make sure to [dispose](/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Methods/#dispose) of it when it is no longer used.
 If the instance is created inside the widget, it will be disposed of automatically.

-When using a widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), configure the **PivotGridDataSource** using the syntax shown in the following example.
+When using a widget as an <a href="https://docs.devexpress.com/DevExtremeAspNetMvc/400943/devextreme-aspnet-mvc-controls" target="_blank">ASP.NET MVC 5 Control</a> or a <a href="https://docs.devexpress.com/AspNetCore/400263/aspnet-core-controls#devextreme-based-aspnet-core-controls" target="_blank">DevExtreme-Based ASP.NET Core Control</a>, configure the **PivotGridDataSource** using the syntax shown in the following example.
 This example configures the [PivotGrid](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/) widget.

     <!--Razor C#-->@(Html.DevExtreme().PivotGrid()
         .ID("pivotGrid")